asdofindia/afpi-newsletter/src/issues/volume-4/issue-1/travel-fellowship-in-primary-health-care.md

 ---
-title: A journey towardshealth for all - a travel fellowship in primary health care
+title: A journey towards health for all - a travel fellowship in primary health care
 order: 102
 authors:
   -